eBay/modshot/README.md

 # modshot [![Build Status](https://travis-ci.org/eBay/modshot.svg)](https://travis-ci.org/eBay/modshot)
 modshot is a CLI utility that captures screenshots (png image) of UI modules and compares with an existing baseline image.
 If a baseline is not present, a new baseline is created.
 It is a warpper on top of [PhantomCSS](https://github.com/Huddle/PhantomCSS), to provide an easy mechanism for visual regression.

+modshot can operate in two modes

-modshot scans your project directory looking for `HTML` files.
-If a file is found loads it with [PhantomJS](http://phantomjs.org/), takes a screenshot and puts them in a `screenshots` directory adjacent to the HTML file. modshot assumes that you follow a modular UI architecture, where each of the UI component lives in its own directory along with the test files and mock HTML.
+1. **Static HTML** - When provided with an input directory (check [usage](#usage) below), modshot recursively scans the directory looking for `HTML` files.
+If a file is found loads it with [PhantomJS](http://phantomjs.org/), takes a screenshot and puts them in a `screenshots` directory adjacent to the HTML file.
+For subsequent runs, these screenshots are used as baselines. modshot assumes that you follow a [modular UI architecture](http://www.ebaytechblog.com/2014/10/02/dont-build-pages-build-modules/), where each of the UI component lives in its own directory along with the test files and mock HTML.
+2. **URL** - When a URL is provided (check [usage](#usage) below), modshot loads the URL with PhantomJS, takes a screenshot (or multiple screenshots if selectors are provided) and puts them in the provided output directory.
+For subsequent runs, these screenshots are used as baselines.
+It is advised to provide CSS selectors of modules as option, so module screenshots are taken instead of the whole page.

+If both modes (static HTML & URL) are provided, modshot starts both of them in parallel.
+If a modshot run fails, but the UI change was intentional, then the developer has to manually delete the baseline. modshot will create a new baseline in the next run.

 ## Usage
 Install modshot
 ```